curlsli/webpack-book/docs/en/extending/02_plugins.md

 Executing it should result in an `Error: Cannot find module` failure as the actual plugin is still missing.

-T> If you want an interactive development environment, consider setting up [nodemon](https://www.npmjs.com/package/nodemon) against the build.
+> If you want an interactive development environment, consider setting up [nodemon](https://www.npmjs.com/package/nodemon) against the build.
 Webpack's watcher won't work in this case.

 ## Implementing a Basic Plugin